matthiasott/webmention/README.md

 * `hEntryUrl`
 * `host`
 * `type`
+* `properties`

 Lastly, the Webmention record is saved to the database.
 Already existing Webmentions (which is determined by a comparison of the `source` and `target` of the POST request) are updated in the database.

 ### XSS Protection
-To prevent Cross Site Scripting (XSS) attacks, the HTML of the source first gets decoded (which for example converts `&#00060script>` into `<script>`) and is then purified with [CHTMLPurifier](http://www.yiiframework.com/doc/api/CHtmlPurifier), Yii’s wrapper for [HTML Purifier](http://htmlpurifier.org/), which “removes all malicious code with a thoroughly audited, secure yet permissive whitelist”.
+To prevent Cross Site Scripting (XSS) attacks, the HTML of the source is purified with HTMLPurifier, which “removes all malicious code with a thoroughly audited, secure yet permissive whitelist”.

-### Brid.gy
+### Bridgy

-You can use Brid.gy for receiving Webmentions for posts, comments, retweets, likes, etc. from Twitter, Instagram, Facebook, Flickr, and Google+.
-This plugin will understand the Webmention and set the 'type' of the Webmention accordingly.
-So if someone retweets a tweet with a URL you shared, the Webmention will be of the type 'retweet'.
-To determine the interaction type, the plugin looks at the brid.gy URL format, for more information on the different types of URLs visit [the section about source URLs on the brid.gy website](https://brid.gy/about#source-urls).
+You can use [Bridgy](https://brid.gy) for receiving Webmentions for posts, comments, reposts, likes, etc. from Mastodon, Bluesky, GitHub, Reddit, Instagram, Flickr, and more.
+This plugin will understand the Webmention and set the `type` of the Webmention accordingly.
+So if someone reposts a social media post with a URL you shared, the Webmention will be of the type `repost`.
+To determine the interaction type, the plugin looks at the Bridgy URL format, for more information on the different types of URLs visit [the section about source URLs on the Bridgy website](https://brid.gy/about#source-urls).

-If you don't use Brid.gy you can easily deactivate the parsing in the plugin settings.
+If you don’t use Bridgy you can easily deactivate the parsing in the plugin settings.

 ### HTTP Responses

-The Webmention plugin validates and processes the request and then returns HTTP status codes for certain errors or the successful processing of the Webmention:

--  If the URLs provided for `source` and `target` do not match an http(s) scheme, a **400 Bad Request** status code is returned.
--  If the specified target URL is not found, a **400 Bad Request** status code is returned.
--  Also, if the provided `source` is not linking back to `target`, the answer will be a resounding **400 Bad Request**!
--  On success, the plugin responds with a status of **200 OK**.

-**Note: Currently, the plugin does not process the Webmention verification asynchronously.**
+The Webmention plugin validates and processes all requests **asynchronously** via [Craft queue jobs](https://craftcms.com/docs/5.x/extend/queue-jobs.html).
+This guarantees that your site remains responsive, even when a larger amount of webmention requests needs to be handled.
+Because the webmention processing happens asynchronously, the only direct HTTP response sent by the plugin is a confident **202 Accepted** status code.

 ## Roadmap
-- Provide an easy way to change how Webmentions are displayed (e. g. grouping y/n)
-- …
+- Add a more GDPR-friendly “data economy mode” that collects webmentions from Bridgy and other social media sources without saving names and avatars but still allows for showing the *amount* of likes, reposts, etc.
+- Improve how replies are handled and displayed, for example in a chat-like conversation in response to a post

 ## Updating from v0.3
 To update from Webmention 0.3 on Craft 2, do the following after upgrading Craft CMS: